allardk/ppe1/README.md

 ## Prerequisite
-Install Apache, PHP, NodeJS and npm
+Install Apache, PHP, Ruby (for gulp) NodeJS and npm

 ### Install library
 In the root web directory: